Meghan Markle Reportedly Feeling ‘Welcomed & Loved’ By Royal Family

 “On Saturday, [Harry] could be seen whispering to [Meghan], ‘Now,’ indicating when she should curtsy at the appropriate time as the queen returned to Buckingham Palace from the Horse Guards Parade.
 Harry, Camilla, Kate, along with [Prince] Charles, whom she’s developed a particularly close bond [with], have all been doing what they can to make sure Meghan feels welcomed and loved,” the source added.

 As previously reported by the Inquisitr, Meghan Markle and Prince Harry have allegedly been consulting fertility doctors in hopes of starting their own family very soon.
-The couple are said to be very excited about the prospect of having children in the future, and after Meghan gets acclimated to life in the Royal Family and is up to date on all of the protocols she may be ready to take the next step and begin raising the next generation of Royals.
+The couple is said to be very excited about the prospect of having children in the future, and after Meghan gets acclimated to life in the Royal Family and is up to date on all of the protocols she may be ready to take the next step and begin raising the next generation of Royals.

 “Harry and Meghan want to get pregnant as quickly as possible after their wedding.
-They both know that as Meghan gets older, it can be get increasingly harder to conceive – and they are both keenly aware of her vulnerability to health complications and the chance of miscarriage the older she gets,” an insider tells Radar Online.
+They both know that as Meghan gets older, it can get increasingly harder to conceive – and they are both keenly aware of her vulnerability to health complications and the chance of miscarriage the older she gets,” an insider tells Radar Online.

 Meanwhile, Meghan Markle is busy attending events with Queen Elizabeth this week for the first time since marrying into the Royal Family.